gdelrioifc/FraCoSI/README.md

 The repository contains Datasets and Codes used to generate the data reported in the referred publication.

-Please visit each subdirectory for further information about the contents.
+Please visit each subdirectory for further information about their contents.